demones/eslint-config/README.md

 # lint-config

-This is a common config for the eslint, sass-lint etc.
+This is a common config for the eslint, sass-lint, stylelint etc.